biffcrash1/solar_tracker/README.md

 - **Movement Start**: When tracker transitions to ADJUSTING state
 - **Balance Changes**: When sensors become balanced or unbalanced
 - **State Changes**: Every tracker and motor state change
+- **Adjustment Skipped**: When the filtered brightness (resistance) is above the threshold (i.e., not bright enough)

+### Adjustment Logic
+- **Lower resistance means brighter.**
+- The tracker uses an exponential moving average (EMA) of the two sensor resistance values to determine if an adjustment should be made.
+- The EMA filter time constant is configurable (default 10s).
+- **The tracker only adjusts if the filtered resistance is BELOW the threshold (default 30 kΩ).**
+- If the filtered resistance is above the threshold (i.e., not bright enough), the adjustment is skipped and a log message is printed.

 ## Hardware Requirements